solus-project/solbuild/man/solbuild.1.md

     further inspection when issues aren't immediately resolvable, i.e. pkg-config dependencies.

+`delete-cache`

+    Delete all of the build roots under `/var/cache/solbuild`.
+Although `solbuild(1)` employs many cache efficient methods in which to save on space and time, we retain the build roots after builds to allow inspection and chrooting.

+    Using this command will remove ALL roots from the cache.
+You should ensure you are not already running any builds whilst calling this command, as it may lead to undefined behaviour.

+ *  `-a`, `--all`

+        In addition to deleting the build root caches, the packages, sources, and ccache (compiler) caches will also be purged from disk.

 `index [directory]`

     Use the given build profile to construct a repository index in the